 Volkswagen (VW) Camper Van tent

 Looking to camp in style?
+Without having to buy and use One Sure Insurance to protect a camper van?
 Look no further.
 You’ll be the coolest cat on the campsite with your very own VW camper van tent.
 They might be a little pricey but they’ll last for ages and anyway, it’s a lot cheaper than buying the real thing… but if that’s a little out of your price range, you could always pick up the wash bag.